nil-andreas/apollo-flake/README.md

 Nix flake for https://github.com/ClassicOldSong/Apollo.

 ## Disclaimer
 This is the first flake I'm building.
-It is not complete.
-Following the Usage section you should be able to get Apollo up and running with default settings (currently using the sunshine command).
+It might not be complete.
+Following the Usage section you should be able to get Apollo up and running.

 ## Usage
 To include the flake, follow the instructions [Using nix flakes with NixOS](https://nixos.wiki/wiki/flakes#Using_nix_flakes_with_NixOS).
 After including the flake I added this to my modules in flake.nix: